-Information regarding individual directors and executive's compensation and some equity instruments disclosures as permitted by Corporations Regulations 2M.3.03 and 2M.6.04 are provided in the Remuneration Report section of the Directors' report on pages 12 to 17.
+Information regarding individual directors and executive's compensation and some equity instruments disclosures as permitted by Corporations Regulations 2M.3.03 and 2M.6.04 are provided in the Remuneration Report section of the Directors' report on pages 12 to 16.

-The Company paid interest of \$42,327 (2012: \$NIL) to an entity associated with Tony Noun.
+The Company paid interest of \$54,922 (2013: \$42,327), information technology services \$35,448 (2103: nil) and repaid a loan of \$1,056,000 to an entity associated with Tony Noun.

-The Company at the time of entering into the initial contract of employment with Tony Noun, acknowledged that he has considerable involvement in the management of other businesses including, but not limited to, the following companies: THN, Cancer Care Associates, Riverina Cancer Care Centre and Northern Cancer Institute; and gave its consent for the use of IVT premises as the registered office for the aforesaid and other related entities, as well as the accommodation of Tony Noun's personal staff, which may be employed by any of the aforesaid entities.
+The Company at the time of entering into the initial contract of employment with Tony Noun, acknowledged that he has considerable involvement in the management of other businesses including, but not limited to, the following companies: THN, Cancer Care Associates, Riverina Cancer Care Centre and Northern Cancer Institute; and gave its consent for the use of IVT premises as the registered office for the aforesaid and other related entities, as well as the accommodation of Tony Noun's personal staff, which may be employed by any of the aforesaid entities for part of the financial year.